Orange County, CA Workers' Compensation Lawyer

 Who is Eligible to File a Claim in Orange county

 While most people believe that workers’ compensation only covers those who have suffered injuries while working as full-time employees, California also provides benefits to some temporary and part-time workers.
 Additionally, some independent contractors are also eligible.
+Whether you work in construction, healthcare, transportation, or any other industry, our attorneys are here to help.
 Finally, there is no requirement that an injured worker be a legal U.S. resident to receive benefits in California.

 What Happens if My Claim is Denied?